Speakers & Workshops

 Homeschool Athletes: Pathways to High School Sports

+Homeschool parents often wonder how to make athletics work outside the traditional school system.
+In this workshop, learn how homeschoolers can successfully participate in athletics at every level, from recreational programs to competitive college-bound sports.
 You’ll learn about public-school participation laws (“Tebow laws”), homeschool and private leagues, club and travel teams, and NCAA eligibility requirements.
 We will also discuss balancing academics and athletics, managing transcripts and schedules, and supporting your athlete’s physical and mental well-being.
 Whether your student dreams of competing in college or simply wants the structure and community of team sports, you’ll walk away with clear next steps, practical resources, and renewed confidence that homeschoolers can thrive on the field, court, track, or pool.

 Vicki Tillman